riverrun/openmaize/README.md

 * Openmaize.ConfirmEmail - verify the token that was sent to the user by email.
 * Openmaize.ResetPassword - verify the token that was sent to the user by email, but this time so that the user's password can be reset.

-## Generators to help you get started

-MORE INFO HERE

 See the relevant module documentation for more details.